unixorn/awesome-zsh-plugins/README.md

 * [alf](https://github.com/psyrendust/alf) - Alf is an out of this world super fast and configurable framework for zsh; it's modeled after Prezto and Antigen while utilizing Oh My Zsh under the covers; and offers standard defaults, aliases, functions, auto completion, automated updates and installable prompt themes and plugins.
 * [ant-zsh](https://github.com/anthraxx/ant-zsh) - Tiny and lightweight ZSH configuration environment for special customization needs.
 It includes plugins, themes and a basic convenient setup.
+* [antibody](https://github.com/caarlos0/antibody) - A simpler and faster replacement for antigen written in Go that can do stuff in parallel.
 * [antigen-hs](https://github.com/Tarrasch/antigen-hs) - A replacement for antigen optimized for a low overhead when starting up the shell.
 * [antigen](https://github.com/zsh-users/antigen) - Antigen is a small set of functions that help you easily manage your shell (zsh) plugins, called bundles.
 The concept is pretty much the same as bundles in a typical vim+pathogen setup.
 Antigen is to zsh, what Vundle is to vim.
 Antigen can load oh-my-zsh themes and plugins.
 * [dotzsh](https://github.com/dotphiles/dotzsh) - dotzsh strives to be platform and version independent, some functionality may be lost when running under older versions of zsh, but it should degrade cleanly and allow you to use the same setup on multiple machines of differing OSes without problems.